 2. Night market by the Mekong River

-It can get really busy just after sunset so maybe avoid if you dislike big crowds but calms down as the evening goes on.
-You’ll find the similar things here to a lot of markets across SE Asia but it’s a good place to pick up a bargain if you haggle hard.
+It can get really busy just after sunset so maybe avoid it if you dislike big crowds but calm down as the evening goes on.
+You'll find similar things here to a lot of markets across SE Asia but it's a good place to pick up a bargain if you haggle hard.

-There’re only a few food stalls in the market but many more located on the Quai Fa Ngum street running parallel to the river.
+There are only a few food stalls in the market but many more are located on the Quai Fa Ngum street running parallel to the river.
 Here you can find a mix of vendors selling kebabs, noodles, skewers and more.

 You can't visit Vientiane without noticing the French influence in the form of some amazing bakeries scattered across the city.
 As you explore the streets you'll catch a whiff of freshly baked goods from just around the next corner.

-One of our favourite places to head for a pastry and a coffee is Le Banneton Cafe and Delicatessen.
-There’s also a brach in Luang Prabang we had sniffed out so we knew how delicious the goods can be.
+One of our favourite places to head for a pastry and coffee is Le Banneton Cafe and Delicatessen.
+There's also a branch in Luang Prabang we had sniffed out so we knew how delicious the goods can be.